verbb/events/docs/feature-tour/ticket-check-in.md

 Additionally, if producing a PDF template using our example, a QR code will be generated.
 This code is the full URL to this action endpoint.

-Simply trigger the following action URL in your templates:
+Visit the following action URL in your templates:

 ```
-actions/events/ticket/checkin?sku=<sku>
+actions/events/ticket/checkin?sku={exampleSku}<sku>
 ```

 ### Parameter